Float Tank Basics

 Safety Concerns and Precautions

 Yes, pregnant women may use float tanks.
 Floating while pregnant allows you to escape the added weight of pregnancy by taking the strain off the body and spine (and feet!).
 It promotes excellent sleep, a lovely sense of well being, and can help with all the aches and pains normally associated with pregnancy.
-Some mothers report a profound “Mirror” effect of the mother floating in a warm, dark weightless environment while her baby does the same in her womb.
-Because circumstances are unique with each pregnancy, float tanks should be discussed with a physician before they are used.
+For many mothers, the environment creates a heightened sensitivity and connection with the baby, and some have reported a profound experience of “mirroring” from floating in a quiet, warm and secure environment while their baby does the same.

-Yes, it is safe for women to float while menstruating if using proper feminine hygiene.
+Yes, it is safe to float while menstruating if using proper hygiene.
 If you are comfortable and can control your menstruation in a swimming pool, then you can do so in a float tank.

 Although float tanks are physically safe for children, some may experience episodes of fear or claustrophobia.
 In some reports, children mention that the darkness is calm and peaceful as opposed to the scary darkness of their bedrooms at night.
 Children may use float tanks with parent’s written consent and may require parent’s supervision as well.